mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

       - type: highlight
         text: >-
-          *Follow the Centers and University of Michigan Press on social media and sign up for their mailing lists for access to more events and Asian Studies scholarship.*
+          *Follow the Centers and University of Michigan Press on social media and join their mailing lists for access to more events and the latest news and books in Asian Studies scholarship.*

           **Center for Japanese Studies**